mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

       | First place | USD$5000 |
       | Second place | USD$3000 |
       | Third place | USD$1000 |

-   * Submissions will be independently voted on and selected by 3 enteprise application specialists.
+   * Submissions will be independently voted on and selected by three (3) enteprise application specialists.
    * Submissions will be judged based on, but not limited to, the following criteria:

       a) originality,